 Your doctor may prescribe extra vitamins for you at this stage, including iron, folic acid and Vitamin B12.

-Iron, folic acid (Vitamin B9) and vitamin B12 are all involved in the process to stop anaemia, where you do not produce enough oxygen carrying red blood cells.
-Anaemia is debilitating and leaves you breathless and completely without energy.
-Baby doesn’t usually suffer as like a parasite he will take what he needs, leaving you short.
+Iron, folic acid (Vitamin B9) and vitamin B12 help prevent anemia, a condition in which your body does not produce enough oxygen-carrying red blood cells.
+Anemia is debilitating and leaves you breathless and lacking energy.

-He will also check your blood pressure.
-This is a very important part of pregnancy care as a rise in blood pressure during pregnancy can be indicative of something going seriously wrong.
+The doctor will also check your blood pressure.
+This is a very important part of pregnancy care, as a rise in blood pressure during can be indicative of something going seriously wrong.

-Meanwhile, baby has grown from being the size of a pin-head to 2/3 inches long.
+Meanwhile, baby has grown from being the size of a pinhead to 2/3 inches long.
+Also:

 - All the major organs are laid down and functioning.

-- It has periods of sleep and wakefulness and
+- It has periods of sleep and wakefulness.

-- The sexual organs have begun to be developed and
+- The sexual organs have begun to be developed.

 The Second Three Months of Pregnancy (Second Trimester)

-This is relaxing time for you.
+This is a relaxing time for you.
 Morning sickness should have cleared up and you should be blooming.
-Around 16 weeks you should start to show, so you may need to consider buying maternity clothes, or altering your own clothes to make room for your expanding belly.
+Around 16 weeks you should start to show, so you may need to consider buying maternity clothes or altering your own clothes to make room for your expanding belly.

-The decision on whether or not to have this test is yours, depending on how you feel about bringing up a handicapped baby.
+The decision on whether or not to have this test is yours.
 Even if you decide you wouldn’t want to abort, sometimes women want to know so that it is less of a shock at birth.
 Down’s Syndrome children are incredibly loving, but they usually have several severe health issues which can shorten their lives.
-Spina bifida children can be almost normal with only a slight curvature or the spine, or they can be bed-ridden for life in severe cases, but they are normally intelligent and bright.
+Spina bifida children can be almost normal with only a slight curvature of the spine, or they can be bed-ridden for life in severe cases, but they are normally intelligent and bright.

 The blood test is only indicative of a tendency towards those cases.
 A positive result does not mean your baby has either condition, only a slightly higher probability.